xiaow6/DeepLearning.ai-Summary/3- Structuring Machine Learning Projects/Readme.md

        - `w[i] = 1                   if x[i] is not porn`
        - `w[i] = 10                 if x[i] is porn`

+- Don't stick on the unsatisfying metrics but instead to find another better metrics.
 - This is actually an example of an orthogonalization where you should take a machine learning problem and break it into distinct steps:

   1. Figure out how to define a metric that captures what you want to do - place the target.
   2. Worry about how to actually do well on this metric - how to aim/shoot accurately at the target.

 - Conclusion: if doing well on your metric + dev/test set doesn't correspond to doing well in your application, change your metric and/or dev/test set.
+Never run too long on dev set without evaluation metrics.

 ### Why human-level performance?